-• Develop the students' understanding that not all verbs are regular, and teach them that some verbs have irregular past tenses.
+Develop the children's understanding that not all verbs are regular, and teach them that some verbs have irregular past tenses.

-- Review verbs.
-Remind the students how to form the past tense for regular verbs. - •Do the action for the present or past tense, followed by the action for one of the pronouns.
+- •Revise verbs.
+Remind the children how to form the past tense for regular verbs. - •Do the action for the present or past tense, followed by the action for one of the pronouns.
 Then mime a verb.
-See if the students can guess what the actions mean. - For example: for I clap, point to yourself; point towards the floor with the palm of your hand, and clap. - For I clapped, point to yourself; point backwards over your shoulder with a thumb, and clap.
+See if the children can guess what the actions mean. - For example: for I clap, point to yourself; point towards the floor with the palm of your hand, and clap. - For I clapped, point to yourself; point backwards over your shoulder with a thumb, and clap.

-- Explain that some verbs do not form the past tense by adding (-ed) to the root.
+- Explain that some verbs do not form the past tense by adding "ed" to the root.
 The roots of these verbs change when they are put into the past.
-We call them "tricky pasts." - The students will already know many "tricky pasts."
-Ask them to think of as many examples as they can give, and write some of their suggestions onto paper hexagons. - ·Good examples include the following:
+We call them 'tricky pasts'. - •The children will already know many 'tricky pasts'.
+Ask them to think of as many examples as they can give, and write some of their suggestions onto paper hexagons. - · Good examples include the following:

-come / came dig / dug

-drink / drank draw / drew

-get / got give / gave

-have / had hide / hid

-lose / lost make / made

-ride / rode run / ran

-say / said sing / sang

-speak / spoke swim / swam

-take / took throw / threw

-win / won write / wrote
+come / came dig / dug drink / drank draw / drew get / got give / gave have / had hide / hid lose / lost make / made ride / rode run / ran say / said sing / sang speak / spoke swim / swam take / took throw / threw win / won write / wrote

-• The hexagons can then be fitted together to make a honeycomb for a wall display.
-As more "tricky pasts" are discovered, these can be added to the honeycomb too.
+•The hexagons can then be fitted together to make a honeycomb for a wall display.
+As more 'tricky pasts' are discovered, these can be added to the honeycomb too.

-- The students write inside the outlined word, Verbs, using a red pencil. - They match each verb root to its "tricky past," and color the pictures. - Next, they read the sentences at the bottom of the page, and rewrite them in the past tense.
+- The children write inside the outlined word, Verbs, using a red pencil. - They match each verb root to its 'tricky past', and colour the pictures. - Next, they read the sentences at the bottom of the page and rewrite them in the past tense.

-- •Write some more verb roots on the board for the students to write out in the past tense. - Good examples include sit, fall, send, know, hold, grow, hear, fly, bite, stand, see, find, sleep, feel, steal.
+- •Write some more verb roots on the board for the children to write out in the past tense. - •Good examples include the following: sit, fall, send, know, hold, grow, hear, fly, bite, stand, see, find, sleep, feel, steal.

-• Look at the activity page with the class, checking the students' answers.
+Look at the activity page with the class, checking the children's answers.